noodlecollie/v2mp/docs/BinaryFormat.md

 Subsequent array indices may be used to provide data specific to the type of the binary.
 Each index is expected to contain a JSON object (a *descriptor object*), and each descriptor object is expected to contain at least a `"type"` property which indicates purpose of the data specified.
 A descriptor object missing any required properties, or an array entry which is not a JSON object, will cause the supervisor to abort the loading of the binary file.
 Any superfluous descriptor object properties, or descriptor objects whose types are not recognised, are ignored by the supervisor when loading the binary file.

+Some items in the header specify offsets for data.
+Offsets are measured from the first byte after the null terminator of the header.
+This is because, as the header is a JSON string, its length may change depending on how it is encoded (including how the offset values are represented themselves within the string).
+Measuring offsets from the end of the header is therefore more robust, and easier to specify.

 The only currently supported binary header version number is `1`.
 Different object types that may be present in a version `1` header are described below.

 ### Version Descriptor Object